Chipdelmal/MoNeT_ML/DiscoveryProgram/STP/README.md

 ## Rules

 * Push your work often to the repo!
+* Work on the designated folder of the repo (the one in which this README file is located at).
 * Do not push datasets or models to the repo! (only code).
 * Always think about what others will think when they read your code.
 * Export your models as [joblib](https://joblib.readthedocs.io/en/latest/generated/joblib.dump.html) objects.